 We’re managing to find and produce more each year, but it’ll always be rarer than gold and silver (unless someone’s lucky enough to find the motherlode).
 Around 80% of the world’s present supply comes from a small area of South Africa, so it could run dry soon.
 Not only is it hard to find, but it’s very expensive to extract from its ores, with a melting point of 1,768C.

 It’s got more and more industrial uses

 Platinum is increasingly popular in industry these days, not just within the investment sector.
 It’s got some essential uses in lots of industries, with a fifth of consumer goods either containing platinum or using it in their manufacturing processes.
 New uses and roles are found for platinum every year, especially in the medical sector, where it’s being used in anti-cancer compounds.

-Platinum is becoming more popular with investors now, as people want to diversify their portfolios and pension funds these days.
+Platinum is becoming more popular with investors now, and you may also want to diversify your investment portfolio and pension funds these days.

 Platinum does well in uncertain times

 Metals, especially precious ones, perform well when the economic and political outlook is a bit uncertain.
 Platinum has been doing very well since the mid-1990s, so with all the unrest in the world now, it should pick up pace even more.